-A Quick / Short Example of using TFLite with Golang and a GANs Model
+A Quick / Short Example of Using TFLite with Golang and a GAN Model

 Why and Background

-ML with Tensorflow is almost like a programming super power ... no actually it is a programming super power.
-There are plenty of tutorials, books, courses and videos on building models, transfer learning, etc. All the awesome Colab Notebooks make ML pretty accessible but it seems there fewer resources around deploying models.
-If you stick to the well worn path, it's well documented and easy.
-I think Tensorflow Serving is pretty awesome.
-There is always a bit of figuring out how to setup your data correctly once you have left behind the comforts of Python and the associated tooling.
-Additionally, what if you want to run your model in odd places that aren't neccessairly suited for a Docker image w/ Tensorflow Serving or on your mobile device w/ Tensorflow Lite?
-This is what this example attempts to tackle.
-Using Tensorflow Lite and Golang to be able to deploy simple ML models.
+ML with TensorFlow is almost like a programming superpower... no actually it is a programming superpower.
+There are plenty of tutorials, books, courses, and videos on building models, transfer learning, etc. All the awesome Colab Notebooks make ML pretty accessible, but there seem to be fewer resources around deploying models.
+If you stick to the well-worn path, it's well documented and easy.
+I think TensorFlow Serving is pretty awesome.
+There is always a bit of figuring out how to set up your data correctly once you have left behind the comforts of Python and the associated tooling.
+But what if you want to run your model in odd places that aren't necessarily suited for a Docker image w/ TensorFlow Serving or on your mobile device w/ TensorFlow Lite?
+That's what this example attempts to tackle - using TensorFlow Lite and Golang to deploy simple ML models.

-The code and example is completly stand alone but I'll give plenty of background on how to I built the pieces.
-Also if you really want to use Golang and TFlite, I would recommend you check out https://github.com/mattn/go-tflite It's an actual go pkg that has more bells and whistles that what I am doing here.
+The code and example is completely standalone, but I'll give plenty of background on how I built the pieces.
+Also, if you really want to use Golang and TFLite, I'd recommend you check out go-tflite.
+It's an actual Go package that has more bells and whistles than what I'm doing here.

 Setup